 If you disagree with the outcome of the internal review you may request the Information Commissioner for an external review.
 An application for external review should be made within 60 days of receiving the Shire's notice of internal review decision.
-Third parties who object to di of their information must apply for external review within 30 days after being given the Shire's decision.
+Third parties who object to disclosure of their information must apply for external review within 30 days after being given the Shire's decision.

-The application for external review can be made in a letter or you can complete a form available from the Office of the Information Commissioner at Application Form for External Review
+The application for external review can be made in a letter or you can complete a form available from the Office of the Information Commissioner at http://foi.wa.gov.au/en-us/AppforExtRev